coderaniket12/My_first_repo/README.md

 # My_first_repo
 Hello this is my first repo
 <br>
-my name is aniket kirar
+my name is aniket khatik